usgs/groundfailure/README.md

 The config file format is a modified version of the "INI" format.
 It is described in detail here:

 http://configobj.readthedocs.org/en/latest/configobj.html#config-files

+**Note** - The configuration below does not represent any valid landslide or liquefaction model.
+The parameters and layers are shown here for the purpose of explaining how to configure models.

 <pre>
 [logistic_models]